fluttered-book/fluttered-book.github.io/content/docs/backend-as-a-service/chat1-new.md

 Supabase is built on top of Postgres.
 It means that schemas can be created with PostgreSQL DDL.

-Supabase already have a build in `users` table used for authentication.
+Supabase already have a built-in `users` table used for authentication.
 If we need additional fields associate with a user then we need to create an additional table to store it.
 In our chat app we also want to store a username for a user.